 Joe McHugh TD

-Enda Kenny and Joe McHugh authored 'The Fine Gael Border Forum Report' in July 2010.
+He amassed 22.6% to top the poll in the 2007 general election, and was elected to Dáil Éireann, re-establishing a Fine Gael Dáil presence in Donegal North-East after 10 years without Fine Gael Dáil representation in the constituency.
+Appointment as Fine Gael Spokesperson on North-South Cooperation followed in October 2007.
+Joe McHugh authored 'The Fine Gael Border Forum Report' in July 2010.
 This 16-page policy document set out the Party's plans for North-South economic synergies and for job creation in the Border region.
-Proposals set out in the Report are now being implemented as part of the Fine Gael-Lab Programme for Government.
-Deputy McHugh was Fine Gael Spokesperson on North-South Cooperation in the 30th Dáil.
+Proposals set out in the Report are being implemented as part of the Fine Gael-Lab 2011-2016 Programme for Government.
 He established the Fine Gael Border Forum in February 2010.

 Fine Gael polled 31.61% of the vote in the 2011 general election in Donegal North-East and, following his re-election to Dáil Éireann, Taoiseach Enda Kenny appointed Deputy McHugh as Co-Chairperson of the British Irish Parliamentary Assembly.
 He was subsequently elected as Chairperson of the Oireachtas Committee on the Implementation of the Good Friday Agreement.

 Joe married Olwyn Enright in July 2005.
 Ms Enright was a Fine Gael TD for Laois-Offaly from 2002-2011 and is a former Opposition Spokesperson on Education & Science.
 She did not contest the 2011 general election.
 The couple have three children, Darragh, Aedín and Oisín.
 The family resides at Claggan, Carrigart.